awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

 You can simulate the failure of an Aurora Replica using the `ALTER SYSTEM SIMULATE READ REPLICA FAILURE` fault injection query\.

-An Aurora Replica failure will block all requests to an Aurora Replica or all Aurora Replicas in the DB cluster for a specified time interval\.
+An Aurora Replica failure blocks all requests from the writer instance to an Aurora Replica or all Aurora Replicas in the DB cluster for a specified time interval\.
 When the time interval completes, the affected Aurora Replicas will be automatically synced up with master instance\.

 ### Syntax<a name="AuroraMySQL.Managing.FaultInjectionQueries.ReplicaFailure-Syntax"></a>